 Sweetsop or Sugar Apple is a custard apple relative originating from lowland Central America and the Caribbean.
-It is now introduced and widely cultivated in other regions of the world, including South America, Southeast Asia, Africa, the Middle East and India.
+Now introduced worldwide, it is grown for its fruit in South America, Africa, the Middle East, Southeast Asia, India and Oceania.

-Sweetsop is typically a shrub or small tree 3 to 5 m (10 to 15 ft) tall, with one or more upright stems, off of which grow long lateral branches forming a wide-spreading, rounded crown.
-The bark is grey and fairly smooth, though it is sometimes roughened by leaf scars.
+Sweetsop is typically a shrub or small tree 3 to 5 m (10 to 15 ft) tall, with one or more upright stems, off of which grow long lateral branches forming a wide-spreading, rounded canopy.
+The bark is grey and fairly smooth, though leaf scars sometimes roughen it.

-Leaves oblong to lance-shaped, 7 to 15 cm (2.5 to 6 in ) long, dull green and in an alternate arrangement along the branches.
-These fall off the plant in the dry season to conserve water, leaving the branches partly bare until the rainy season, which arrives with spring in its native range.
-Besides encouraging new leaves to grow, the rains cause the plant to flower.
+Leaves are oblong to lance-shaped, 7 to 15 cm (2.5 to 6 in ) long, dull green and alternately arranged along the branches.
+These fall off the plant in the dry season to conserve water, leaving the branches bare to mostly bare until the rainy season, which arrives with spring in its native range.
+Besides encouraging new leaves to grow, the rains induce flowering.

-Flowers oblong, 2 to 4 cm (0.8 to 1.5 in) long and made up of two sets of three petals, the inner set pale-yellow, the outer set yellow-green and leathery and neither set fully opening.
+Flowers are oblong, 2 to 4 cm (0.8 to 1.5 in) long and consist of two sets of three petals, the inner set pale-yellow, the outer set yellow-green and leathery, and none fully opening.
 They are bi-sexual, with female and male parts and hang down on short stalks from the branches, attracting pollinating insects.

 The fruit are heart-shaped and with a lumpy surface of green bumps, less commonly purple, in a scale-like pattern.
 On young fruit, the bumps are closely spaced.
 As the fruit ripens, they ease apart and change colour, with green-fruited varieties becoming medium green to pale blue-green and the spaces between them creamy-orange.
 They are normally harvested when mature but still firm and range from 6 to 10 cm (2.5 to 4 in) in diameter or 200 to 400 grams (7 to 14 ounces) in weight.